-- Be accepted in program and entering in the first semester of the clinical portion of the curriculum in Nursing, Radiologic Technology and Medical Imaging or Dental Hygiene
+Be ACCEPTED to and entering the first semester of the clinical portion of the curriculum in Radiologic Technology & Medical Imaging or Dental Hygiene AAS in Fall 2016

 Established by a grant from Grainger Corporation for students majoring in Facilities Management.

 Established by the Black Women's Networking Committee to provide a scholarship for a female student of African descent who has overcome personal adversity.

 Established by the Black Women's Networking Committee in memory of City Tech Assistant Registrar Lolita Taylor for female students of African descent who have overcome personal adversity.

 Established by City Tech alumnus and Foundation Board Chairman Martin Jaffe and wife, Sharon, also a City Tech graduate, for an incoming freshman with a high school GPA of 90 or higher and SAT score of 1050 or higher, or a transfer or continuing student with a GPA of 3.7 or higher.

 Established in memory of City Tech counselor May Lindenberg for students enrolled in any associate or baccalaureate program.
 GPA 2.5 or higher and two letters of recommendation required.

 Established in memory of Michael Hahn for a non-citizen student not eligible for other financial aid.
 Student must be enrolled full-time in a degree program at City Tech.